Bioconductor/packagebuilder/documentation/Troubleshooting.md

 So now with these two pieces of information you can restart an SPB build as follows:

-    python rerun_build.py 51 https://github.com/Bioconductor/spbtest3
+    python3 rerun_build.py 51 https://github.com/Bioconductor/spbtest3

 You can then monitor the build by going to [http://staging.bioconductor.org:8000/](http://staging.bioconductor.org:8000/) and then navigating to the package and latest build.
 You can periodically refresh the page to see progress.

 There is a helper script IssuesToRerun.py.
-Run this in python to get a list of potential candidate issues to rerun after the SPB crashes and needs a restart.
+Run this in python3 to get a list of potential candidate issues to rerun after the SPB crashes and needs a restart.
 You should look on their contributions submission page to see if it really needs to be rerun or not.